preservim/vim-thematic/README.markdown

 a hassle.
 The thematic plugin is intended to solve that problem, providing you flexibility and convenience.

+## Requirements

+May require a recent version of Vim.

 ## Installation

 Install using Pathogen, Vundle, Neobundle, or your favorite Vim package